-The Company receives certain research and development funding through grants issued by a division of the National Institutes of Health and the Bill & Melinda Gates Foundation, or the Foundation.
-Under the Foundation grant, which the Company considers to be a research and development contract under FASB Accounting Standards Codification, or ASC, Topic 730 Research and Development, the Company granted the Foundation a Humanitarian License which gives the Foundation the right to make the funded developments accessible at an affordable price to people within developing countries.
-The Company recognizes grant funding in the statements of operations as a reduction to research and development expense as the related costs are incurred to meet those obligations over the grant period.
+The Company receives certain research and development funding through grants issued by a division of the National Institutes of Health and the Bill & Melinda Gates Foundation, or the Gates Foundation.
+The funding is recognized in the statement of operations as a reduction to research and development expense as the related costs are incurred to meet those obligations over the grant period.
 The Company adopted this policy in 2018.
-For the years ended December 31, 2021 and December 31, 2020, the Company recognized approximately \$2.5 million and \$3.7 million, respectively, in the statements of operations as a reduction to research and development expense.
-Grant funding payments received in advance of research and development expenses incurred are recorded as deferred grant funding liability in the Company's consolidated balance sheets.
+For the years ended December 31, 2020 and December 31, 2019, the Company recognized approximately \$3.7 million and \$1.3 million, respectively, in the statement of operations as a reduction to research and development expense.
+Grant funding payments received in advance of research and development expenses incurred are recorded as deferred grant payments liability in the Company's consolidated balance sheets.